weaveworks/weave/site/operational-guide/concepts.md

 ## Persistence

-Certain information is remembered between launches of weave (for example across reboots):
+Certain information is remembered between launches of Weave (for example across reboots):

 * The division of the IP allocation range amongst peers